 Consumers worldwide are becoming more informed and public and governmental demands are increasing on the advertisement industry to restrict or limit the gathering of user data.

 As a result, cookie-based ad targeting is becoming increasingly difficult, and many internet browsers are now taking steps to limit cookie use.

 With GDPR and CCPA legislation requiring greater use of personal data and privacy protection, there is an increase in demand for contextual targeting.

-The nice part about contextual advertisements is that they do not require any personal information from consumers to target them.
+The best part about contextual advertisements is that they do not require any personal information from consumers to target them.
 Instead, they analyze session data, such as a user’s current webpage, to establish the individual’s intentions and interests.
-Being interpretative data is obtained from the user’s activity.
+Interpretative data is obtained from the user’s activity.